 What Happens When a Hermit Crab Dies?

 As discussed, death in hermit crabs is often confused with molting.
-There are some telling signs that a hermit crab has expired.
-The first is an unmistakable stench.
+There are signs that a hermit crab has expired, such as the unmistakable stench.

-Like all animals, a dead hermit crab will start to decompose.
-The odor of this is putrid and unmistakable.
-If your room starts to smell of rotten fish, a dead hermit crab is likely.
-This is especially so if other hermit crabs grow excitable.
+A dead hermit crab will start to decompose; this odor is putrid and unmistakable.
+If your room smells like rotten fish, a dead hermit crab is likely, especially if other hermit crabs grow excitable.

-Ecology and Evolution explain how this scent of death will appeal to other hermit crabs.
-They will investigate the corpse and see if they can scavenge the shell.
-The dead crustacean may also be consumed.
-Hermit crabs are natural scavengers, after all.
+Ecology and Evolution explain how this scent of death appeals to other hermit crabs because they’ll investigate the corpse and see if they can scavenge the shell.
+The dead hermit crab may also be consumed because they’re natural scavengers.

-Do not leave other crabs to take care of the body.
-If the crab died of toxicity, this may impact other crustaceans.
-The dead crab must be disposed of.
-You can place this in the trash or bury it.
-Do not flush a dead hermit crab down the toilet.
+Don’t leave other hermit crabs to take care of the body.
+If a hermit crab died of toxicity, this could kill other hermit crabs.
+The dead crab must be manually removed and the tank cleaned.